Ali559/strongly-typed-env/README.md

 - 📝 **Auto-generated documentation** with comments and schemas
 - 🔍 **Duplicate detection** and environment validation
 - 🚀 **Easy integration** with existing Node.js projects
+- ✨ **Precise type inference** for objects and arrays with actual property types

 ## Installation